clairefantastic/Leetcode/Tree/230. Kth Smallest Element in a BST/README.md

 - Walk through a high level implementation with an existing diagram

 1. Iteratively: Use a stack
+    - Set n = 0
     - Initialize a current pointer (First set to root)
     - Keep go left(cur = cur.left), add to the stack when current pointer is not None
     - If current pointer is None, pop from the stack and assign to current pointer
+    - n += 1
-    - Append current pointer to the result array
+    - If n == k, return the current pointer
-    - Go right (cur = cur.right), add to the stack when current pointer is not None
+    - Else, go right (cur = cur.right), add to the stack when current pointer is not None
     - If current pointer is None, pop from the stack
-    - When the stack is empty, return the result
 2. Recursively:
     - Initialize the empty result array
     - Define the inOrder function